-Secondary insomnia often disappears once the underlying cause is treated, but it can become a primary insomnia.
+Secondary insomnia often disappears once the underlying cause is treated, but it can become primary insomnia.

-Insomnia can be a consequence or a symptom of another problem, depression, anxiety, post-traumatic stress disorder, headache disorders, sleep disorders such as restless legs syndrome or symptoms of menopause such as hot flashes.
+Insomnia can be a consequence or a symptom of another problem, depression, anxiety, post-traumatic stress disorder, headache disorders, sleep disorders such as restless legs syndrome, or signs of menopause such as hot flashes.

-The research also suggests that exposure to light at night, such as computer screens or smartphones, may contribute to insomnia.
+The research also suggests that exposure to light at night may contribute to insomnia such as computer screens or smartphones.

-In some cases, insomnia is not a side effect of another problem, but major changes in life, prolonged stress and travel can trigger primary insomnia.
+In some cases, insomnia is not a side effect of another problem, but significant changes in life, prolonged stress, and travel can trigger primary insomnia.

-Insomnia can be caused by physical and psychological factors.
-Sometimes there is an underlying medical condition that causes chronic insomnia, whereas transient insomnia may be due to an event or recent occurrence.
+Physical and psychological factors can cause insomnia.
+Sometimes, an underlying medical condition causes chronic insomnia, whereas transient insomnia may be due to an event or recent occurrence.
 The most common causes are: